SURFscz/SRAMsync/README.md

     provisional_status_filename: provisional-status.json
 ```

-In the above we see that two groups are synchronized: expermiment_A and
+In the above we see that two groups are synchronized: experiment_A and
-expermiment_B.
+experiment_B.
 A DummyEventHandler class is used to deal with the emitted
 events from the main loop.
 In case of the DummyEventHandler nothing is done
 except printing info messages to stdout.
 It does not take any additional
 configuration and therefor the `config:` key is omitted.